amaroAdonis/amaroAdonis/README.md

 ##

 <p align="left">
-  💌 Você pode entrar em contato comigo, através dos contatos abaixo: ⤵️
+  💌 You can contact me using the contacts below.: ⤵️
 </p>

 <p align="left">